yczhao95/cse6230fa/README.md

 12:00 PM.
 To allow for sufficient time to grade all assignments, all resubmissions that will be considered must be received by **December 13, 2018 at 11:50 PM, EST**.

+Of course, extenuating circumstances and hardships will occur, which I will be happy to discuss on a case-by-case basis.

 ## Textbooks and Reading